Sadamu Shimomura

-Biography

-Early career
+Early life and education

 Shimomura was born in Kōchi Prefecture, but was raised in Kanazawa, Ishikawa, where his father was a recruiting officer for the Imperial Japanese Army.
 After attended military preparatory schools in Kanazawa and Nagoya, he graduated 6th out of 273 cadets from the 20th class of the Imperial Japanese Army Academy in 1908.
 His classmates included Prince Asaka, Prince Higashikuni Naruhiko, Prince Kitashirakawa Naruhisa, Mitsuru Ushijima, Heitarō Kimura, Takashi Sakai, and Shōjirō Iida.
 His speciality was artillery.
 He subsequently graduated at the head of his class from the 28th class of the Army Staff College in 1916.

+Career

 After serving in a number of staff and administrative positions within the Imperial Japanese Army General Staff, Shimomura was posted to France as a military attaché in 1919.
 He returned to the Strategy and Planning bureau of the General Staff in 1921 and was promoted to major in 1922.
 He was assigned as the Army observer to the Japanese delegation at the Geneva Naval Conference negotiations from 1928 to 1929, during which time he was promoted to lieutenant colonel.
 He returned to Geneva in April 1931 as part of the Japanese delegation to the League of Nations and was promoted to colonel in August.
 The Geneva Conference on Disarmament occurred in December.
 From December 1933 Shimomura was commander of the IJA 1st Heavy Field Artillery Regiment.